Chris-pter/Global-Carbon-Capture-Storage-Dashboard/README.md

 * **Project Status**: A quick-look bar chart summarizing the number of projects that are Active, Terminated, on Hold, and more.
 * **Technologies Used**: A breakdown of different carbon capture processes, like Post-Combustion and Pre-Combustion.
 * **Flow of Projects**: A detailed chart that traces projects from their continents to their status and purpose, helping to tell more-indepth story.
-* **Project Details**: Simple charts that show whether projects are national or international abd what stage of development they are in.
+* **Project Details**: Simple charts that show whether projects are national or international and what stage of development they are in.

 ---
 <p align="center">